We will all experience anxiety at some point in our lives.

 Stressful Experiences

-It is natural to experience anxiety in response to common stressful experiences, such as taking a driving test, sitting exams, interviews, starting a new job, giving a presentation etc.
+It is natural to experience anxiety in response to common stressful experiences, such as taking a driving test, sitting exams, attending interviews, starting a new job, giving a presentation etc.

 Some people will experience more anxiety than others, but symptoms usually settle and disappear after these events have passed...the threat to us is no longer present.

-Sometimes, everyday experiences such as shopping, socialising with friends, visiting specific places or experiencing certain smells may trigger anxiety.
+Sometimes, everyday experiences such as socialising with friends, visiting specific places or experiencing certain smells may trigger anxiety.

 This can be confusing for us if we don't understand why?